dssg/mlforpublicpolicylab/techhelp/README.md

 - We've set up a shared python virtual environment for each group.
 This will automatically activate when you navigate to `/data/groups/{group_name}`.
 Or, manually activate it with `source /data/groups/{group_name}/dssg_env/bin/activate`.
 - When you first navigate to `/data/groups/{group_name}` you'll get a message prompting you to run `direnv allow`.
 Run this command to allow the automatic virtual environment switching.

+## github
+We'll use github to collaborate on the code all semester.
+You will have a project repository based on your projhect assignment.

+#### common (extremely simple) workflow

+- When you start working:
+  - The first time, clone an existing repo: `git clone`
+  - Every time, get changes since last time: `git pull`
+- Add new files: `git add` or make changes to existing files
+- Make a local checkpoint: `git commit`
+- Push to the remote repository: `git push`

+A [more advanced cheatsheet](https://gist.github.com/jedmao/5053440).
+Other useful tutorials are [here](https://dssg.github.io/hitchhikers-guide/curriculum/setup/git-and-github/basic_git_tutorial/)

 ## PostgreSQL
 If you're not too familiar with SQL or would like a quick review, we have an overview and intro [here](https://dssg.github.io/hitchhikers-guide/curriculum/software/basic_sql/).